 Limited to 8 members

 This online workshop will give you exercises, feedback and community to develop your creative process, whether you’d like to begin a new project, continue your work with a fresh eye, or delve back into a project you’ve spent time away from.
 Geared for prose writers drawing from life experiences, weekly readings and exercises of both fiction and nonfiction will be assigned during the week.
 Members will then post responses to exercises in order to get feedback from Nancy and the other participants.
 We’ll meet through videoconferencing to discuss writing process issues and to report on our progress.
 Content of readings – short stories, memoir and personal essays – will cover issues of race, gender, sexuality, class, health, etc. Writing topics will cover detail, dialogue, character, point of view, setting, plot and structure.
 We’ll write together, too, with the help of short prompts.
 Revisions will be built into our schedule depending on the needs and progress of the group.
-Past culminating projects have included readings and submissions to literary journals.
+This group has been running since the summer of 2013; past culminating projects have included readings and submissions to literary journals.

 To apply: please email firstname.lastname@example.org three paragraphs that 1) explain your experience in contributing positively to a community or group (writing or otherwise) and what you could offer to be a successful member of this workshop and 2) describe your writing goals, the writing you would like to do with this group and how you think this particular writing workshop could help you.
 Please also 3) discuss the device you will be using and its eligibility requirements: up-to-date Adobe Flash Player and web camera.
 Attach a 3-5 double-spaced page sample of writing.